KadeLehman/hash-algo-comparison/README.md

 # Performance Comparison of Two Hashing Algorithms with Integer Keys

-This project will put a trivial and non-trivial hashing algorithm to the test; an unevenly distributed list of integers from 100,000 to 599,999 (500,000 total integers) will be inserted into my custom hash table.
+This project will put two hashing algorithms to the test; one is trivial, one is not.
+The program will insert an unevenly distributed list of integers from 100,000 to 599,999 (500,000 total integers) into my custom hash table.
 The program is designed to display how much time each set of insertions take with each algorithm.
 Here is a description of the trivial algorithm, as stated on Wikipedia: